TemaTech/Knights-Travails/README.md

 # Knights-Travails
-This is a project for TOP's curriculum.
+This is a project for The Odin Project's curriculum.